eclipse-dt/ML_init_grad_descent_optim/README.md

 # ML_init_grad_descent_optim
-A simple python code of a gradient descent optimization for linear regression.
+A simple python code of a gradient descent optimization for linear regression without using pytorch advanced methodes.